 Also, Anubis was called upon to fend off grave/tomb robbers who went about desecrating the tombs of their deceased ones.
 Sculptures, magical incantations and paintings of Anubis were placed in the tomb to guard against persons engaged necrophilia.

 Because it was not uncommon for graves and tombs to come under attacks from stray animals, particularly with shallow dug graves, the Egyptians believed that by offering peace offerings to these jackals the corpses of their loved ones would be spared.
-As a result of this association, ancient Egyptians naturally came to see Anubis with the head of a jackal.
+As a result of this association, ancient Egyptians naturally came to see Anubis with the head that looks like the head of a dog or a jackal.